isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Export/additional-requirements.md

 **For import of containerised consignments under Carnet.**

-For goods that would be imported and re-exported in containers, the foreign entity or its locally appointed freight forwarding agent must apply for [Customs Supervision](https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp) {:target="_blank"} of respective unstuffing and stuffing of the goods at least one  working day in advance before the intended operation.
+For goods that would be imported and re-exported in containers, the foreign entity or its locally appointed freight forwarding agent must apply for [Customs Supervision](https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp){:target="_blank"} of respective unstuffing and stuffing of the goods at least one  working day in advance before the intended operation.

 **For temporary export/re-export of containerised/conventional consignments under Temporary Import Scheme**